vlas-voloshin/JSONSchemaValidation/README.md

 ## Performance

-Note that constructing a `VVJSONSchema` object from a JSON representation incurs might incur some computational cost in case of complex schemas.
-For this reason, if a single schema is used for validation multiple times, make sure you cache and reuse the corresponding `VVJSONSchema` object.
+Note that constructing a `VVJSONSchema` object from a JSON representation incurs some computational cost in case of complex schemas.
+For this reason, if a single schema is expected to be used for validation multiple times, make sure you cache and reuse the corresponding `VVJSONSchema` object.

 On 2.3 GHz Intel Core i7 processor, `VVJSONSchema` shows the following performance when instantiating and validating against a medium-complexity schema (see [advanced-example.json](https://github.com/vlas-voloshin/JSONSchemaValidation/blob/master/VVJSONSchemaValidationTests/JSON/advanced-example.json)):